mayconbeserra/learning-react-flux/README.md

 Notes: It's recommended to have a single top-level controller view that interacts with the store, and passes all the necessary data down to the children.
-Another quick is - it's possible to nest your controller views, but it's not recommended to do so, since it can cause multiple data updates.
+Another quick note is - it's possible to nest your controller views, but it's not recommended to do so, since it can cause multiple data updates.
 It can also cause React's render method to get called multiple times.

 # Prop Validation (PropTypes)